 If you’ve opened a document with a font error there are various options available, depending on whether you just want to view the document quickly, display or print precisely as the author intended or edit it.

-Under that button you’ll see and missing fonts and what available font has been used instead.
+Under the Font Substitution button you’ll see missing fonts and what available font has been used instead.

 You can change the substitution to another font or click ‘Convert Permanently’ to replace all the mentions of the missing font.

 If you’ll be sharing the document with other people, let Word manage the font substitution.
 This leaves the font named in the document and only changes what you see or print on your computer.

 ‘Convert Permanently’ is the same as manually going through the document, selecting text with the missing font and reformatting to another font.

 Under the hood – what’s saved in the Office file

 Exactly how is a font embedded into a Word or PowerPoint file?
 Mostly you don’t need to know but Office-Watch.com readers are sometimes interested in these details.